rails/rails/guides/source/constant_autoloading_and_reloading.md

 ```

 Constant assignment has a special rule to make that happen: if the object
-being assigned is an anonymous class or module, Ruby sets its name to be the
+being assigned is an anonymous class or module, Ruby sets the object's name to
-one the constant.
+the name of the constant.

 INFO.
 From then on, what happens to the constant and the instance does not
 matter.
 For example, the constant could be deleted, the class object could be